chrishart0/gsd-aws-cdk-serverless-example/README.md

 # Setup
 Ensure you have `docker`, `docker-compose`, and `make` installed.

 ## Configuration
 *You can skip this step if you want to test locally and wait until you are ready to deploy to do the configs.*

+A prerequisite is you have a domain in AWS Route53.
 In the root of this repo make a file called `configs.env` and fill it out as show below but replacing the example values.
+If you don't know how to locate the hosted zone name or ID follow [this article](https://arcadian.cloud/aws/2022/03/22/how-to-find-hosted-zone-id-in-route53-aws-in-3-clicks/).
 ```
 THREE_M_DOMAIN=site.EXAMPLE.com
 THREE_M_HOSTED_ZONE_NAME=EXAMPLE.com